-We’ve had the 5:2 diet; where you eat normally for 5 days out of 7 and then eat 500 calories in any 2 days of choice.
-And while it’s proved effective for most who’ve tried it, there’s now a newer diet that’s even more simple – the 16:8.
+We’ve heard of the popular 5:2 diet; where you eat normally for 5 days out of 7 and then eat 500 calories on any 2 days of the week.
+While it’s proved effective for most who’ve tried it, there’s now a newer diet that’s even more simple – the 16:8 diet.

 It’s an easier and more consistent way of fasting that avoids those 2 days of stomach growling hunger!

 Sports Scientist Harry Aitken tells GoodtoKnow, “Intermittent fasting is a dietary technique in which all food is consumed within a relatively small window of time.